hamidghaedi/bladder-cancer-subtyping-Machine_learning/README.md

 ## 2- Feature selection

-In order to identify which features can potentially be useful to classify samples into different subtypes a set of binay ROC analysis were performed.
+In order to identify which features can potentially be useful to classify samples into different subtypes a set of binary ROC analyses were performed.

 ##### Lum vs. Bas AUC result